stuartmemo/theresas-sound-world/README.md

 There's so much to be done with Theresa's Sound World that I really need your help.
 If you have a problem or want to file a bug, [just create an issue](https://github.com/stuartmemo/theresas-sound-world/issues).
 Refactored some code or added something you think is amazing?
 [Request a pull](https://github.com/stuartmemo/theresas-sound-world/pulls)!

+If you'd like to contribute to the documentation site, please see: [theresas-sound-world-site](https://github.com/stuartmemo/theresas-sound-world-site).

 All feedback and contributions are very much appreciated.

 Baump Baump Wahoo.